gitlabhq/gitlabhq/doc/gitlab_basics/create_your_ssh_keys.md

 # How to create your SSH Keys

 You need to connect your computer to your GitLab account through SSH Keys.
-They are unique for every computer that you link with your GitLab account with.
+They are unique for every computer that you link your GitLab account with.

 ## Generate your SSH Key